Darthspider360/Hackathon-1/README.md

 # **Legend of the Eternal Empire**
 A web based roleplay game where you adventure to save the lands from being corrupted by the Eternal Empire!
-Testing your fighting skill, logica knowledge and luck!
+Testing your fighting skill, logical knowledge and luck!
 <br>

 ![Screenshot of mockup]()